Commonwealth Prac Payment

 Eligible placements are mandatory placements that are either:

-- on average 30 hours or more per week for the duration of the placement (unless you make an application on the basis of exceptional circumstances); or
+- a placement scheduled for an average 30 hours or more per week for the duration of the placement; or

 - a continuity of care placement undertaken as part of a course in a midwifery program, which ensures students are available during placement by preventing them from maintaining paid work.